umsimonchen/ForwardRec/README.md

 </ol>

 <h2>Ablated Variants</h2>
 We provide the variants shown in ablation analysis for LightGCN, LGCN, DHCF, SGL, and MixGCF.
-The codes are placed in their model file along with their original codes.
-Please uncomment the corresponding code while using.
+The codes are placed in the model file along with their original codes.
+Please uncomment the corresponding code for proper running.

 <h2>Large Datasets</h2>
-Please download the MovieLens-10M on https://files.grouplens.org/datasets/movielens/ml-10m.zip and place it into the folder "dataset/ml-10M" and split the dataset into the training set and the test set by "split.py".
+Due to the large files, please download the MovieLens-10M on https://files.grouplens.org/datasets/movielens/ml-10m.zip and place it into the folder "dataset/ml-10M" and split the dataset into the training set and the test set by "split.py".